omonimus1/blog-jade-rubick/content/posts/2021-02-06--demo-driven-development/index.md

 ### Who should create the technical plan?

-I like to have a technical lead who is responsible for the technical decision-making of the team.
-Ideally, they are responsible for the quality of the plan.
-But they are explicitly not the person writing the plans.
-Their job is to review it and coach team members.
-This expands the technical aptitude of the team, making the whole organization scale better.
+Two approaches I've seen work are:

+1. Team members write the plan.
+The Tech Lead reviews and coaches the team to make sure the plan is good.
+2. A rotating team member writes the plan.
+Team members review the plan together in some way.

+The first is more explicit about technical leadership roles.
+The second is more egalitarian.
+I tend to prefer the first.

+If you do the first approach, you do have to emphasize to the Tech Lead that part of their role is to improve the technical reasoning for all the team members -- they are there to coach team members.
+And also they are responsible for making sure the decisions aren't terrible.
 This requires good judgment.
-They're ultimately responsible for making sure terrible decisions aren't being made.
-But they shouldn't be monster about it -- growing their team is an important goal.

 ### How does a technical plan interact with milestones and projects?